Intel Geospatial is a cloud platform for AI-powered imagery analytics

-Intel today quietly launched Intel Geopspatial, a cloud platform that features data engineering solutions, 3D visualizations, and basic analytics tools for geovisual workloads.
+Intel today quietly launched Intel Geospatial, a cloud platform that features data engineering solutions, 3D visualizations, and basic analytics tools for geovisual workloads.
 Intel says it’s designed to provide access to 2D and 3D geospatial data and apps through an ecosystem of partners, addressing use cases like vegetation management, fire risk assessment and inspection, and more.

-The geospatial analytics market is large and growing, with a recent Markets and Markets report estimating it’ll be worth $96.34 billion by 2025.
+The geospatial analytics market is large and growing, with a recent Markets and Markets report estimating it will be worth $96.34 billion by 2025.
 Geospatial imagery can help companies manage assets, for example network assets prone to damage during powerful storms.
 Moreover, satellite imagery and the AI algorithms trained to analyze it have applications in weather prediction, defense, transportation, insurance, and even health care, namely because of their ability to capture and model environments over extended periods of time.

 Using Intel Geospatial, which is powered by Intel datacenters, customers can ingest and manage geovisual data from a mobile- and desktop-accessible web portal.
 They’re able to view slope, elevation, and other data layers in a 3D environment with zoom, pan, and tilt controls and auto-updated time and date stamps.
 Moreover, they can analyze the state of various target assets as well as run analytics to extract insights that can then be passed to existing enterprise systems.